pyrbin/conquest-of-the-orange/README.md

 ## Description:

 You play as an orange, competing with the other fruits on the farm for fertile land.
 Be first to conquer 9 fields to win the game.
+We wanted to addmultiplayer but didn't have the time nor enough knowledge of unity networking, so you have to play against our mediocre​ bots instead.

 ## Controls: